 - Possibility represents all the professional experiences teachers bring to their classrooms which are created in their social, economic and political environment.

-Pedagogical indicators are factors played by learners, teachers and teacher educators in planning and implementing classroom aims and activities.
+Pedagogical indicators are factors played by learners, teachers, and educators in planning and implementing classroom aims and activities.
 They consist of:

 - Postmethod learner is learning to learn by using different learning strategies.
 They develop their strategies through communication, research, collaboration and also incorporating learning strategies from successful learners.
 These strategies lead the learners in achieving their learner autonomy.
 Kumaradivelu (2006) states that there are two kinds of learner autonomy – the academic and the liberatory autonomy. ’’If academic autonomy enables learners to be effective learners, liberatory autonomy empowers them to be critical thinkers.’’